Lu-Lily/Lu-Lily.github.io/VPNLab.md

 ## Create DigitalOcean account

+First, go to https://www.digitalocean.com/ to sign up for an account.

 ## Create Ubuntu 20.04 Droplet:

-Get started with a droplet -> Ubuntu 20.04 -> Basic -> Regular Intel with SSD -> $5/mo -> went with New York datacenter 3 -> VPC Network: default-nyc3 -> no additional addons -> password: used generated password -> hostname: ubuntu-wireguard-vpn-docker
+Once the account has been created, click on  `Get started with a droplet`.
+Next, select the following options:\
+Ubuntu 20.04\
+Basic\
+Regular Intel with SSD\
+$5/mo\
+New York datacenter 3 (or any other datacenter)\
+VPC Network: default-nyc3\
+no additional addons\
+password: I used generated password\
+hostname: I chose to use `ubuntu-wireguard-vpn-docker`

 ## Install Docker

-Go to droplet console, then install docker.
+Go to the droplet console on DigitalOcean's dashboard, then install docker via the following steps:

-Install necessary tools:
+Install the necessary tools:

 ```
 sudo apt install apt-transport-https ca-certificates curl software-properties-common -y